-Humans have been fascinated with the concept of animation since the early 1900’s.
+Humans have been fascinated with the concept of animation since the early 1900s.
 “Humorous Phases of Funny Faces” is a silent cartoon by J. Stuart Blackton released in 1906 and the first animated film ‘Fantasmagorie’ was released on August 17, 1908.
-With the widespread use of computers for creating computer animation in early 1960, the opportunity for different computer graphics rose.
+With the widespread use of computers for creating computer animation in the early 1960, the opportunity for different computer graphics rose.

 On June 15, 1987, Compuserve released the Graphical Interface Format (.gif) that supported displaying multiple frames within a single image and that kickstarted the fascination of creating animations in the digital format.
-GIFs was a great step up from the static images and enabled the ability to include movement but it had its flaws.
+GIFs were a great step up from the static images and enabled the ability to include movement but it had its flaws.
 GIFs didn’t support transparency and 8-bit colors.
 So, any transparent portion was automatically filled with white color which made the edges jagged.

 Inception of APNG

 PNG is a digital file format that was created in December 1994 and it supported transparency for up to 24-bit color range but didn’t support animation via frames.
 Fast forward ten years later, in 2004, Stuart Parmenter and Vladimir Vukićević of the Mozilla Corporation created the APNG specification which allowed storing the animations needed for interfaces such as the loading circle you may have seen in most websites during loading.

 In 2017, APNG entered mainstream use as Animojis in Apple iMessage app when Apple iPhone X was released.